joseferben/makeitpass/README.md

 Large language models produce a lot of garbage, some of it is useful.
 By adding a second component to the LLM that verifies its output, we get a solid feedback loop.
 Test suites or build processes work well because they return a non-zero exit code when they fail.

-`makeitpass` is generic enough to run any command.
-As long as the command exits with a non-zero exit code,
+makeitpass is generic enough to run any command.
+As long as the command exits with a non-zero exit code and prints useful information to stdout and stderr, it will try to fix it.